 “You make my breath catch,” he used to say all the time.
-He proudly retold the story of our first date in Cambridge, when he saw me walking before I noticed him.
+He proudly retold the story of our first date when he saw me walking before I noticed him.
 I was much more beautiful than my profile pictures he said over dinner at the no frills Thai place.
 He had a warmth about him, and he was so easy to talk to.
 His smile was a bit over zealous and goofy, but he was sweet I thought.
 And yes, I would like to go next door to his “sacred” music venue, to see a band that he considered tops in the city.
 On that very first night, I was evaluating his tastes and he was evaluating my behavior.
 It was a small, intimate, charming pub, framed by an old bar and wooden bench with a small nook of a stage that the band habited creatively.
 It was the kind of rustic New England charm that I ogled, after two decades in Southern California.

 Hours after that date ended he sent me this note: